Annual Medical Camp at Dera Baba Jaimal Singh

 Annual Dera Eye Camp

 In India many people are blind due to cataracts, which in most cases can be cured by a simple operation.
 In 1965 Maharaj Charan Singh started the first Dera Eye Camp to help people suffering from cataracts who did not have access to medical treatment regardless of their caste, religion, colour, or social distinctions.
-In the twenty-four years that the Eye Camps were held, from 1965 to 1989, nearly 59,000 people underwent successful operations.
+During the many years that the Eye Camps were held, from 1965 to 2002, nearly 59,000 people underwent successful operations.
 The Radha Soami Trust Beas covered the entire cost of the camps.
 The last Dera Eye Camp, held in November 1989, was documented with both a photographic book and a 44-minute film.

 Love in Action: The Dera Eye Camp